bun-press/bunpress/memory-bank/activeContext.md

 # Active Context

-## Current Focus: Enhancing Configuration System
+## Current Focus: Implementing Project Initialization

-The current focus is on improving the configuration system of BunPress to make it more flexible and powerful.
-We're working on adding support for:
+The current focus is on completing the project initialization functionality to make BunPress production-ready.
+We've implemented:

-1. Theme configuration
-2. Build configuration
-3. Site metadata
-4. Plugin system configuration
+1. A complete `init` command in the CLI that creates a new BunPress project
+2. Directory structure creation for pages, public, themes, and components
+3. Configuration file generation including bunpress.config.ts
+4. Sample content creation with markdown files
+5. Default theme with layout and styles
+6. Package.json setup with appropriate scripts

+This implementation replaces the previously unfinished placeholder and makes BunPress fully functional for new users.

 ## Bun Feature Integration